 - Shipping speed required

 As your business grows, you’ll most likely need a 3PL that handles warehousing and distribution.
-This type of 3PL will take care of storage, shipping, and returns.
+This type of 3PL will take care of storage, shipping service, and returns.
 The 3PL you choose should provide end-to-end tracking that shows you where your products are every step of the way – even tracking down to units of measure if necessary.
 It should also provide customers with delivery data based on what’s recorded in a complete warehouse management system, or WMS.
 Here’s what to look for in a distribution and warehousing service:

 - Compliance reporting and labeling